Skip to content

 Bordeaux

-When you enter the theatre, you will see a spectacular lobby and a lovely staircase and it is decorated with 400 light chandeliers made of Bohemian crystals.
-The best way to explore the theatre is by attending one of its ballets or opera performances to enjoy it and have an unforgettable night.
+When you enter the theatre, you will see a spectacular lobby and a lovely staircase decorated with 400-light chandeliers made of Bohemian crystals.
+The best way to explore the theatre is by attending one of its ballet or opera performances, which will ensure an unforgettable night.

 7. St. Michael’s Basilica

-St. Michael’s Basilica is an important church in Bordeaux because it is on the Route of Santiago pilgrimage trail.
-St. Michael’s Cathedral is a UNESCO World Heritage Site.
-It is located in Meynard in Bordeaux City, and it took 200 years to build.
+St. Michael’s Basilica is an essential church in Bordeaux because it is on the Route of Santiago pilgrimage trail.
+St. Michael’s Cathedral is a UNESCO World Heritage Site located in Meynard in Bordeaux City.
+It took 200 years to build.

 The church has a bell tower known as the Arrow, which is the main attraction of St. Michael’s Church.
 This bell tower dates back to the 15th century.
-The tower has 37 floors, and it is next to the cathedral rather than above it.
-Visitors can climb 230 steps to the top to enjoy panoramic and amazing views of the city.
+It has 37 floors and is next to the cathedral rather than above it.
+Visitors can climb 230 steps to the top to enjoy panoramic and fantastic city views.

 8. Museum of Fine Arts

-The Museum of Fine Arts is located in Jardin de la Marine Public Park.
-It is a part of the Town Hall building and it contains a large collection of European art history.
+The Museum of Fine Arts is in Jardin de la Marine Public Park.
+It is part of the Town Hall building and contains a large collection of European art history.

-Inside the museum, you will see masterpieces by many artists, such as Picasso, Veronese, Van Dyck, and many others.
-The paintings are arranged by eras and countries, such as the Renaissance and then the 17th till 18th century.
+Inside the museum, you will see masterpieces by artists such as Picasso, Veronese, Van Dyck, and many others.
+The paintings are arranged by eras and countries, such as the Renaissance and the 17th to 18th centuries.

 9. The Grosse Cloche (Big Clock)